 Found in 1992, this wax cylinder recording of the poem, “America,” is thought to be the actual voice of Walt Whitman himself.
 Of course, there’s been debate about it ever since—even the Walt Whitman archives list it as “possibly” his voice.
-Perhaps it was an actor, but evidence exists that Thomas Edison wanted to record Whitman reading his work.
-It would be an obscure choice for a “forgery.”
+Perhaps it was an actor, but evidence exists that Thomas Edison wanted to record Whitman reading his work, and this particular poem would be an obscure choice for a “forgery.”
 Regardless, a stirring reading, no?

 Centre of equal daughters, equal sons,